 A year ago Ernella, Albert and their 10 year old daughter, Laura, left the country for a better life.
 They haven't managed to succeed in Scotland, so they came back.
 In the middle of the night they turn up at Eszter's place, the sister of Ernella.
 Eszter, her husband Farkas and their 5-year-old son, Bruno, live in better circumstances than Ernella's family, who struggle with serious financial problems.
 The two families have never been in real harmony with each other and only Eszter's family can feel that.
 Ernella's family loves to be at Eszter's, although they can't agree on anything.
 The question is, how the two families are able to get along with each other at Eszter's sublet and for how long?Written by

-Award: Cottbus International Film Festival 2016: Best director See more »
+Award: Bosphorus International Film Festival 2016, Istanbul: Best Editing See more »

 Well deserved KVIFF winner

 The well deserved winner of the 2016 Karlovy Vary Film Festival, the biggest east- European film festival.
 One of the best films of the year.

 It's a private study of a couple's problems, the filmmaker himself, starting with their son who behaves erratically, his wife trying to escape the marriage, and it happens it gets dramatic as the wife's sister with her husband and daughter take shelter in their apartment.
 But unlike in real life external drama does not increase the conflicts, it rather enables lot of possibilities for external evaluation and discussions.